 How many days do I need?

 Anything less than one week in Greece will mean you will likely see one island and Athens.
 Or just Athens and some of the Mainland, if it is off-season.
 Two weeks is a good amount of time to see 4 or 5 destinations and three weeks is even better.
-The reality is you could spend months in Greece and still not see all the highlights.
-It is a very diverse and very mountainous country and things are spread far and wide.

 What is the weather like?

-With a Mediterranean Climate Greece has a dry, temperate climate with hot summers and cold, rainy winters.
-People are surprised to learn there are over 20 ski resorts on the Mainland and it actually is a very nice and very affordable destination for a winter holiday.
+With a Mediterranean Climate, Greece has a dry, temperate climate with hot summers and cold, rainy winters.
+People are surprised to learn there are over 20 ski resorts on the Mainland, and it is actually a very nice and very affordable destination for a winter holiday.

-It important to know about the Meltemi Wind that blows from May to October and can cause disruption.
+Itis important to know about the Meltemi Wind that blows from May to October and can cause disruption.
 It also has its benefits as well.

 Further Reading: Weather and Events in Greece